 Netflix: See what’s next

 All of those CTAs are short, catchy, and clear.
 You have no doubt about what to do.
 The instruction is short and simple.
 And this is what makes up a great CTA.

 Of course, CTA is by no means limited to the company’s slogans.
-It can and should be used on the website and landing pages, on business cards, in every blog post and commercial, actually everywhere.
+It can and should be used on the website and landing pages, on business cards, and in every blog post and commercial.
 One of the great examples of using CTA in a commercial derives from the Polish market.
 In 2002, a telecom company called ERA (currently T-Mobile) made an entire commercial with nothing but CTAs:

 (turn English subtitles on!)

 But not any CTAs!
 Strangely, they had almost (one exception) nothing to do with the company’s offer:

 Search for kindness in people.
 Set yourself a big goal.
 Keep off the grass.
 Believe in love at first sight.
 Never laugh at someone else’s dreams.
 Make yourself a cool hairstyle.
 Don’t be fooled by appearances.
 Have rules.
 Break the rules.
 Don’t take yourself too seriously.
 Do not ever lose contact with your children.
 Watch fewer ads.
 Don’t blame yourself if you do not know yet what to do with your life.
 Judge people by their hearts, not wallets.
 Call mum.